EV charger installation burning smell

 Electrical

-The answer to 'EV charger installation burning smell' is that a burning smell during or after the installation of an electric vehicle (EV) charger is a serious issue that should be addressed immediately.
-This could indicate a problem with the electrical wiring, the charger itself, or the connection between the two.
+The answer to 'EV charger installation burning smell' is that a burning smell during or after EV charger installation is a serious issue that requires immediate attention.
+This could indicate a problem with the electrical wiring, the charger itself, or the connection between the two, which poses a fire hazard.
+Do not attempt to troubleshoot or continue using the charger if you detect any burning odor.

 Frequently Asked Questions